Generalized Gluon Distribution for Quarkonium Dynamics in Strongly Coupled $\mathcal{N}=4$ Yang-Mills Theory

 {\it GGDs in a moving medium.} We consider the case where the rest frame of the plasma is moving with velocity $v$ relative to that of the $Q\bar{Q}$ pair.
 The holographic setup for a boosted medium is described by the metric of a Lorentz-boosted ${\rm AdS}_5$-Schwarzschild spacetime ($\times S_5$)~\cite{Liu:2006he,Liu:2006nn}.

-The calculation of the correlator is analogous to that in a medium at rest~\cite{Nijs:2023dks}, except that the string configuration that hangs from each side of $\mathcal{C}_0$ is given by the trailing string of~\cite{Herzog:2006gh,Gubser:2006bz}\@, instead of a string hanging straight into the bulk.
+The calculation of the correlator is analogous to that in a medium at rest~\cite{Nijs:2023dks}, introducing perturbations $h^\mu$ on top of the undeformed contour $\mathcal{C}_0$, except that the string configuration that hangs from each side of $\mathcal{C}_0$ is given by the trailing string of~\cite{Herzog:2006gh,Gubser:2006bz}\@, instead of a string hanging straight into the bulk.
 This is the lowest energy configuration because $\hat{n}$ takes antipodal positions on opposite sides of the contour.
-We present this calculation in Supplemental Material~\cite{sm}.
+We present this calculation in Appendix~\ref{app:corr-fluct-str}.

 Remarkably, we find that the result for the time-ordered correlation function in a moving plasma is equal to that in the static case, but with the substitution $T \to T \sqrt{\cosh{\eta}} = T \sqrt{\gamma}$, where $\gamma = (1 - v^2)^{-1/2}$ is the Lorentz boost factor, in the same way that previous AdS/CFT studies of the heavy quark potential~\cite{Liu:2006he,Liu:2006nn} and diffusion coefficient~\cite{Gubser:2006nz,Casalderrey-Solana:2007ahi} in a medium have observed~\footnote{ A Lorentz transformation of the results for $\kappa_T$, $\kappa_L$ in~\cite{Gubser:2006nz} shows that in the rest frame of the heavy quark one has $\kappa_{T}^{\rm HQ \, rest} = \kappa_{L}^{\rm HQ \, rest} = \pi \sqrt{\lambda} (\sqrt{\gamma} \, T)^3$.}\@.
 In the rest frame of the heavy quark pair, the longitudinal and transverse components of the chromoelectric field relative to the velocity of the medium are the same.
 Explicitly, the result is: